LLM Serving and KV Cache

 KV cache stores the key and value tensors used by attention layers for tokens already processed.
 Without a cache, a decoder-only model would repeatedly recompute attention state for earlier tokens while generating each new token.
 With a cache, it can reuse stored state and append new state as generation proceeds.

 The cache is useful, but it is also expensive.
-It grows with sequence length, batch size, number of layers, attention heads or grouped-query configuration, hidden dimension, precision, and number of simultaneous requests.
-Long context windows, multi-turn conversations, retrieval, and agents can turn KV cache into a major memory bottleneck.
+It grows with sequence length, number of live sequences, number of layers, number of key-value heads, head dimension, precision, and cache layout.
+Long context windows, multi-turn conversations, retrieval, and agents can turn KV cache into a major memory bottleneck even when model weights already fit on the accelerator.

-NVIDIA's TensorRT-LLM documentation describes KV cache as present per Transformer layer and documents both contiguous and paged KV cache layouts.
-LMCache research treats KV cache as a reusable serving resource that can be stored, moved, and shared across enterprise-scale inference workloads.
+NVIDIA's TensorRT-LLM documentation describes KV cache as present per Transformer layer and documents paged cache layouts, reuse across requests, MQA/GQA effects, and configurable cache behavior.
+LMCache research and tooling treat KV cache as a reusable serving resource that can be stored, moved, and shared across larger inference workloads.

 PagedAttention and Memory Management